-The Somerset West Community Health Centre received provincial approval in January to transition into a Homelessness and Addiction Recovery Treatment (HART) Hub by March 31.
+The Somerset West Community Health Centre received provincial approval in January to transition into a Homelessness and Addiction Recovery Treatment (HART) Hub this month.

-The red-brick, multi-storey building occupies the corner of Booth and Eccles streets in Ottawa’s Somerset Ward.
+The red-brick building occupies the corner of Booth and Eccles streets in Ottawa’s Somerset Ward.
 A logo with four turquoise, pink and purple stick-figure humans holding hands under a grey arch is displayed above the centre’s name.

-According to its website, the centre was established in 1978 as a non-profit, community-governed organization to provide health services by “removing barriers to accessing services for people who are vulnerable.”
+The centre opened in 1978 as a non-profit, community-governed organization to provide health services by “removing barriers to accessing services for people who are vulnerable.”

 Among the centre’s programs has been its daily-operated Supervised Consumption and Treatment Service.
-The website describes it as a “health service that provides a safe and hygienic environment where people bringing pre-obtained drugs can pop, snort or inject drugs under the supervision of medical staff.”
+It is a “health service that provides a safe and hygienic environment where people bringing pre-obtained drugs can pop, snort or inject drugs under the supervision of medical staff.”

-In an Aug.
-20, 2024 press release, the provincial government announced it will ban Ontario drug consumption sites within 200 metres of schools and childcare centres.
+This past August, the province announced it will ban Ontario drug consumption sites that are within 200 metres of schools and childcare centres.

-The Somerset West location is about a 10-minute walk from Nanny Goat Hill Nursery School and St. Anthony School.
-It’s the only Ottawa drug-consumption site affected by the new provincial rules.
+The Somerset West location is a 10-minute walk from Nanny Goat Hill Nursery and St. Anthony schools.
+It’s the only Ottawa drug-consumption site affected by the provincial rules.

 “We are taking the next step in our plan to keep communities safe while improving access to mental health and addictions services.”